Culture Food

 Is Fufu Healthy?

 Reminiscent of many other traditional West African dishes, fufu is a nutritional power pack.
-The numerous health benefits it brings forth tell another story besides answering definitively what is fufu.
+The numerous health benefits it brings forth tell another story besides answering definitively what fufu is.
 Firstly, it has low cholesterol levels and is rich in potassium and fibre.
-The resistant starch in it aids in digestion by providing beneficial bacteria in the gut and reduces inflammation, too.
+The resistant starch in it aids in digestion by providing beneficial bacteria in the gut and reducing inflammation, too.

 Conclusion